DoDAO-io/dodao-aave-introduction-course/generated/questions/aave-other-features.md

 ##### How are aave portals beneficial to the DeFi/ Blockchain ecosystem?

 - [ ]  They provide a completely new protocol for users to be able to interact with different chains
-- [x]  Provides a more secure, faster and cheaper alternative to blockchain bridges, making flow of assets across blockchains easier
+- [x]  Provides a faster and cheaper alternative to blockchain bridges, making flow of assets across blockchains easier
 - [x]  Helps increase usership of EVM Layer 1 chains
 - [x]  Helps increase the user experience of the blockchain network by providing fast and scalable solutions to their issues related to transactions